Using user interviews to guide direction, designed a robust and reusable eCommerce template for high fashion eCommerce clients.

 As a UX designer at an eCommerce company, I was tasked with building new concepts and components to entice more clients from the high fashion (think, $200 for a white tee shirt) industry.
 The hope was that not only would we use the components I designed to pitch to new clients but also use them retroactively for some of our current clients in that space.

 My first step was grabbing users in our target audience.
-In our research, the typical high fashion shopper is a female aged 30-55 with a large amount of disposable income.
-So we brought in a handful of women matching that description and interviewed them on what they enjoyed and didn’t enjoy while shopping for higher end clothing and products online.
+In our research, the typical high fashion shopper is a 25-44 with a large amount of disposable income, and a slight bias towards those who identify as female.
+So we reached out to 5 potential users matching that description and interviewed them on what they enjoyed and didn’t enjoy while shopping for higher end clothing and products online.
 We also had them look at other sites in the high fashion space as part of a competitive analysis.

 The feedback started to become clear.
 They wanted imagery of the product they were looking to buy, without a bunch of cluttering information.
 Think Apple Store minus the gaggles of people clogging the whole place up.